 The parties in a dispute have greater control over the process of arbitration than that of any other dispute resolution process this is because of the fact that the from the starting the parties are in a position of control.
 The parties are directly involved in the decision-making process through their consent to the agreement.

 - No Appeals: There is a small scope of appeal in the arbitration award.
 The very fact that there is less scope of appeal in awards is one of the most glaring disadvantages of arbitration. whenever there is a problem with the award, there would be no scope of appeal or correction.

 - There are varied guidelines of arbitration and it is very difficult to choose among those guidelines.
-Similarly there are a number of institutions providing the facility of arbitration, it becomes very difficult to choose among the organizations.
+Similarly, there are a number of institutions providing the facility of arbitration, it becomes very difficult to choose among the organizations.

-- In some countries there are different statutes for domestic and international arbitration.
+- In some countries, there are different statutes for domestic and international arbitration.
 This makes it difficult to ascertain the applicability of the laws relating to international arbitration.

 - One of the major issues faced during arbitration is the cross-cultural language barrier.
-There is always discrepancy in the language and culture of two regions.
+There is always a discrepancy in the language and culture of the two regions.
 It becomes very difficult to bridge the gap and come to a unified solution.

 Metha, U. Vijjay, Institutional Arbitration: The Emerging Need for a Robust Dispute Resolution Mechanism in India, (2018) PL March 76.

 Corporate Attitudes and Practices towards Arbitration, (https://www.pwc.in/assets/pdfs/publications/2013/corporate-attributes-and- practices-towards-arbitration-in-india.pdf)